KSI Study Information

 The Korey Stringer Institute uses the University of Connecticut laboratories within the Department of Kinesiology primarilyfor research involving thermal stress, hydration, and elite athlete performance.
 KSI also performs field research at various sites around the United States.

-- COOL-IT - Cooling Off Optimizes Lowering Internal Temperature - The KSI research team is studying the effects of a head cooling device on whole body cooling this spring.
+- COOL-IT - Cooling Off Optimizes Lowering Internal Temperature - The KSI research team studied the effects of a head cooling device on whole body cooling.
 This can potentially help athletes and military workers who are active in hot climates to maintain performance and decrease the likelihood of heat injuries.

 - CATCH ON - Collaboration for Athletic Training Coverage at High schools: an Ongoing National survey - Private Schools- As part of an initiative by the National Athletic Trainers’ Association, KSI along with the NATA secondary schools committee are researching medical care in high school athletics, specifically the presence of an athletic trainer, in every high school in the United States.
 This study requires KSI to place thousands of phone calls and emails in an effort to communicate with every private high school athletic director in the country.